 Address: Suite 5.6 – 5.11, Level 5, Maju Junction Mall, 1001, Jalan Sultan Ismail, KL (Google Maps)

 Kedai Murah Meriah Nasi Campur, Kampung Baru

 I used to come here so often when I lived nearby Kampung Baru.
-It was my favorite place to have lunch.
+It was my favourite place to have lunch.
 The price was also very cheap compared to other places in Kampung Baru.
-It is frequented with many university students and locals who live nearby.
+It is frequented by many university students and locals who live nearby.
 The fried chicken is to die for, and not to mention the perkedel (minced potato) and the fish dishes.

 Ever since I moved to Bangsar, I haven't had the chance to come back to this place again.
 Will do that soon with more pictures and reportage 🙂